 What if My Boss Finds Out?

-Your boss may find out about your plans for rehab if you choose to notify them, but they can’t legally take action against your for it.
+Your boss may find out about your plans for rehab if you choose to notify them, but they can’t legally take action against you for it.
 Under the Americans with Disabilities Act (ADA), substance addiction is a valid disability.
 Firing you simply for entering rehab is considered discrimination, something that could land an employer in a lot of legal trouble.

 Unfortunately, there is one exception to this rule.
 If your performance on the job has suffered as a result of your addiction, or if you’re using on the job, an employer can terminate you.
 However, they must be able to prove that this was the case.
 If you enter rehabilitation before receiving any reprimands or disciplinary actions, your employer cannot terminate you based solely on past performance issues.

 Another thing to keep in mind is whether you’re currently using illegal substances.
 Although the ADA lists addiction as a legitimate disability, you are not protected in these circumstances and your employer can legally terminate you.
-That said, if you’ve been in rehab for illicit drugs and are no longer taking them, or of you’re currently in rehab for this issue, the ADA will still apply to you.
+That said, if you’ve been in rehab for illicit drugs and are no longer taking them, or if you’re currently in rehab for this issue, the ADA will still apply to you.
 Keep in mind that an employer still reserves the right to order you to submit to a drug test, so if you haven’t already, you should enter rehab sooner rather than later.

 Will My Boss Hold My Job?